onzfonz/comp227/src/content/3/en/part3a.md

 })
 ```

-Now `app.get('/api/notes/:id', ...)` will handle all HTTP GET requests that are of the form <i>/api/notes/SOMETHING</i>, where <i>SOMETHING</i> is an arbitrary string.
+Now `app.get('/api/notes/:id', ...)` will handle all HTTP GET requests that are of the form ***/api/notes/SOMETHING***, where ***SOMETHING*** is an arbitrary string.

-The <i>id</i> parameter in the route of a request can be accessed through the [request](http://expressjs.com/en/api.html#req) object:
+The `id` parameter in the route of a request can be accessed through the [request](http://expressjs.com/en/api.html#req) object:

 ```js
 const id = request.params.id
 ```

-The now familiar *find* method of arrays is used to find the note with an id that matches the parameter.
+The now familiar `find` method of arrays is used to find the note with an id that matches the parameter.
 The note is then returned to the sender of the request.

 When we test our application by going to <http://localhost:3001/api/notes/1> in our browser, we notice that it does not appear to work, as the browser displays an empty page.
 This comes as no surprise to us as software developers, and it's time to debug.

-Adding *console.log* commands into our code is a time-proven trick:
+Adding `console.log` commands into our code is a time-proven trick:

 ```js
 app.get('/api/notes/:id', (request, response) => {